pmeeny/CI-MS1-RestaurantWebsite/README.md

 - The primary goal of the website from the site owners perspective is to increase bookings and visibility of the restaurant to potential customers
 - The primary goal of the website from a users perspective is to find out details about the restaurant, view the menu and book a table online.
 ## Structure
-I have structured the website into four pages, each with clear and concise structure and information.
+I have structured the website into four pages, each with clear, concise structure, information and purpose.
 I use the Bootstrap grid system throughout, which gave a consistent structure and responsive design "out of the box"

 1. Index: The index(homepage): This is the first page the user encounters, it contains a header/footer and imagery/links to the other pages Menu, About Us, Awards as well as a button to book a table in the restaurant
 2. Menu: The menu page displays the restaurant menu and a picture carousel
 3. Awards: The awards page displays awards from 2017-2020 and a Youtube video